FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 It has established itself in industry settings and has broad uptake.

-Apache Airflow represents workflows as **Directed Acyclic Graph** (or DAGs) and Airflow allows the serialization of these as JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259) documents.
+Apache Airflow represents workflows as **Directed Acyclic Graph** (or DAGs) and Airflow allows the serialization of these as JSO (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.6bc7h9) N (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.5bbab9)  documents.

 The main thing about Apache Airflow is that code is used to generate the workflows.
 For more informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion, refer to this tutorial: https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html.

-A tool developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) by Michael Kotliar, Andrey V Kartashov, Artem Barski brings CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) support to the Apache Airflow framework, meaning that CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) expressed workflow can now be executed on the platform {footcite}`cwl-airflow`.
+A tool developed (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.31385c)  by Michael Kotliar, Andrey V Kartashov, Artem Barski brings CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  support to the Apache Airflow framework, meaning that CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  expressed workflow can now be executed on the platform {footcite}`cwl-airflow`.

 ````{dropdown}
 :open:
 ```{figure} workflow-cwl-airflow.png
 ---
 width: 700px
-name: CWL(URL_TO_INSERT_RECORD http://www.commonwl.org)-Airflow component
+name: CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx) -Airflow component
-alt: CWL(URL_TO_INSERT_RECORD http://www.commonwl.org)-Airflow component
+alt: CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx) -Airflow component
 ---
-the CWL(URL_TO_INSERT_RECORD http://www.commonwl.org)-Airflow component.
+the CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx) -Airflow component.
 ```
 ````

-A key step in this linkage is the conversion of a CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) expressed workflow into an Apache Airflow DAG, which can then be subsequently executed.
+A key step in this linkage is the conversion of a CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  expressed workflow into an Apache Airflow DAG, which can then be subsequently executed.

 With this example, we aim to bring awareness about the value of having platform independent expression of workflows.